-About Me: I did my Ph.D. in Economics from the University of Houston and Postdoctoral research at Aix-Marseille School of Economics.
-Here is the link to my CV and Google Scholar .
-My interests span international, spatial, and public economics.
+About Me: I joined as an Assistant Professor at the Department of Economics of Ashoka University in 2024.
+I did my Ph.D. in Economics from the University of Houston and Postdoctoral research at Aix-Marseille School of Economics.
+My interests span international, spatial, and macro economics.
 In my research, I study spatial outcomes and optimal regional policies through the lens of quantitative trade models.
-I focus on highlighting synergies between investments and trade policies to optimize regional gains from trade.
-I can be reached at priyam.verma@ashoka.edu.in
+Core of my research focuses on highlighting synergies between government spending and trade policies to optimize regional gains from trade.
+I can be reached at priyam.verma@ashoka.edu.in.

 Publication